MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-integration-pack.md

 After you download the integration pack file, you must register it with the Orchestrator management server, and then deploy it to runbook servers and Runbook Designer.
 For specific procedures, see [How To install an integration pack](how-to-add-an-integration-pack.md).

-## Configuring the Configuration Manager integration pack connection settings
+## Configure the Configuration Manager integration pack connection settings

 Connections provide a way for you to define the way that the Configuration Manager Activities will connect to the Configuration Manager server(s) in your infrastructure.
 You must define at least one connection in order to use the Configuration Manager activities, but you can define as many as you need in order to connect to different Configuration Manager servers or utilize different connection settings or credentials.

 ### Set up a Configuration Manager connection

+To set up a Configuration Manager connection, follow these steps:

 1. In the Runbook Designer, select **Options**, and select **Configuration Manager**.
 The **Configuration Manager** dialog appears.